kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

         <metapath target="/system-security-plan/metadata"/>
         <constraints>
             <!--
-                This example conforms because to the developer guide because it analyzes one or more data elements.
+                This example conforms to the developer guide because it analyzes one or more data elements.
                 For the purpose of this example, presume an issue at github.com/GSA/fedramp-automation/issues/XYZ justifies the need.
             -->
             <let var="data-centers-us-count" expression="count(location/prop[@name = 'data-center'])"/>
             <expect id="data-center-country-code-us" target="." test="$data-centers-us-count = 0" level="INFORMATIONAL">
                 <message>This FedRAMP SSP has {$data-centers-us-count} {if $data-centers-us-count = 1 then 'data center' else 'data centers' }.
-This notional example assumes is important for a reviewer to know for XYZ reason.</message>
+This notional example assumes it is important for a reviewer to know for XYZ reason.</message>
             </expect>
         </constraints>
     </context>